hl7-be/ehealth-be-core/README.md

 ## script description
 This branch contains a release ready for publication.
+**To test this, the contents of this branch should be put in a folder called fhir** (because currently the script requires that the folder name is the same a the ig id)
 For automating, it uses the release.py script which does the following:

 1. Opens a release token json file which contains the following data about the release that we want to publish:
 ```json